guicsmts/laravel-containers/README.md

 docker build -f Dockerfile -t id/laravel-containers:1.0 .

->**Importantly**, you need to be in the same directory as the Dockerfile and the dot makes the command.
+*Importantly, you need to be in the same directory as the Dockerfile and the dot makes the command.*